voedger/voedger-docs/README.md

 # Introduction

-Voedger is an all-in-one platform that cuts backend development and operation costs up to 10x.
-Voedger is designed to build and operate applications that stores and processes data distributed worldwide.
+Voedger is an all-in-one platform that cuts **backend** development and operation costs up to 10x.
+Voedger is designed to create and operate the backend of applications that store and process data distributed worldwide.

 ## Why you need Voedger?